Persecution of Buddhists: In India

+In Bangladesh

+The Hindu and Buddhist communities between 6th to 12th centuries living in eastern India had engaged in intense conflicts.
+Buddhist monasteries and Viharas had been converted into Hindu temples.
+In 2015, an archeological team by Jahangirnagar University discovered Hindu temples on 13 demolished stupas in Dinajpur.
+The construction may date back to between 8th to the 11th century, during Pala period.
+The excavation found the temples after digging 3,600 square feet at ‘Itakura Dhibi’ at Setabganj’s Ranagaon Union.
+Professor Swadhin Sen states the conversation of Buddhist religious structures to Hindu temples.
+Evidences suggests Gokul Medh's conversion to Hindu site.
+The Siddheshwar Shiva temple at West Bengal’s Bakurar Bahulraris is also noted to be built on a Votive Stupa.

 Persecution under other Kingdoms

 Emperor Wuzong of Tang

 Emperor Wuzong of Tang (814–846) indulged in indiscriminate religious persecution, solving a financial crisis by seizing the property of Buddhist monasteries.
 Buddhism had developed into a major religious force in Tang empire during the Tang period, and its monasteries had tax-exempt status.
 Wuzong closed many Buddhist shrines, confiscated their property, and sent the monks and nuns home to lay life.
 Apart from economic reasons, Wuzong's motivation was also philosophical or ideological.
 As a zealous Taoist, he considered Buddhism a foreign religion that was harmful to Chinese society.
 He went after other foreign religions as well, all but eradicating Zoroastrianism and Manichaeism in China, and his persecution of the growing Nestorian Christian churches sent Chinese Christianity into a decline from which it never recovered.

 King Langdarma of Tibet

 Langdarma was a Tibetan King, who reigned from 838 to 841 CE.
 He is believed to have been anti-Buddhist and a follower of the Bön religion.